MM805W17MiniProject/DataVisualization/README.md

 <snippet>
   <content>
 # MiniProject of MM802
- -Visualize crime data collected from Edmonton city open data project.Data information can be found:[here](https://www.edmonton.ca/residential_neighbourhoods/property_tax_assessment/property-assessment.aspx)<br /><br />
+ - Visualize crime data collected from Edmonton city open data project.
+Data used can be found:[here](https://www.edmonton.ca/residential_neighbourhoods/property_tax_assessment/property-assessment.aspx).
+We aimed to visualize criminal data in Edmonton in bar charts.<br /><br />
+ - Further details will be put here.
- -Team members: Xuping Fang, Ke Gong, Comet Li.
+ - Team members: Xuping Fang, Ke Gong, Comet Li.

 ## Installation
     TODO: Download the components and save to <Project_Root> and prepare required environments: